Fees & Insurance

 How can I know whether my insurance would cover sessions with you?

-The only insurances I am in network with are Aetna, Medicare of Pennsylvania, and Quest Behavioral Health.
+The only insurances I am accepting are Aetna and Medicare of Pennsylvania.

 For all other insurance companies, I am an "out-of-network" psychologist.
 Depending on your insurance, you might be able to receive reimbursement for services.
 Because insurance plans and benefits vary so greatly, I would recommend that you call the number on the back of your insurance card to verify your benefits and eligibility.
 The following questions might be helpful to you: